How to Make Great Money as a Freelance Translator

 SDL

-Computer assisted translation software maker that provides localization services to IT, multimedia, ecommerce, and engineering industries.
-They’re always looking for freelance translators to join their team.
+A computer-assisted translation software maker that provides localization services to the I.T., multimedia, e-commerce, and engineering industries is always looking for freelance translators to join its team.

 Tethras